nabilac27/42berlin_web_discovery_piscine/README.md

 During this intensive 5-day program, I learned the basics of web development and gained hands-on experience with essential tools and technologies.

+## Key Skills:
+- **Web Page Structure**: Understanding the foundation of web development with HTML, including table creation and responsive web design.
+- **Styling**: Using CSS for design and layout, including creating dropdown menus, profile cards, and implementing parallax scrolling.
+- **Dynamic Effects**: Adding interactive elements like parallax scrolling and background color changes using JavaScript.
+- **Event Handling**: Understanding how to work with DOM elements, events, and manipulate them with JavaScript.
+- **Problem-Solving**: Building functional components like calculators using JavaScript, handling user input, and performing calculations.

 ## Table of Contents

 | File             | Description                                                         | Technologies Used  | Date Completed    |